-- 15.1 The Domestic Abuse Act 2021 introduces a legal definition of domestic abuse and recognises the impact of domestic abuse on children if they see, hear or experience the effects of abuse. - 15.2 Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse, between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
-It includes people who have been or are married, are or have been civil partners, have agreed to marry one another or each have or have had a parental relationship in relation to the same child.
-It can include psychological, physical, sexual, financial and emotional abuse.
+- The Domestic Abuse Act 2021 introduces a legal definition of domestic abuse and recognises the impact of domestic abuse on children where they see, hear or experience its effects. - 17.1 Domestic abuse is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse, between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+It includes people who have been or are married, are or have been civil partners, have agreed to marry one another or

-- 15.3 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
-This means children can also be victims of domestic abuse. - 15.4 Children can witness and be adversely affected by domestic violence in their home life.
+- each have or have had a parental relationship in relation to the same child.
+It can include psychological, physical, sexual, financial and emotional abuse. - 17.2 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+This means children can also be victims of domestic abuse. - Children can witness and be adversely affected by domestic violence in their home life.
 Experiencing domestic abuse and exposure to it can have a serious emotional and psychological impact on children, and in some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - 15.5 Where police have been called to a domestic violence incident where children are in the household and/or experienced that incident, the police will notify the local authority Operation Encompass team, who will inform the DSL the following morning.
-This ensures that the school has up to date safeguarding information about the child. - 15.6 All staff are aware of the impact domestic violence can have on a child.
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn. - 17.3 When police have been called to a domestic violence incident where children are in the household and/or experienced that incident, the police will notify the local authority Operation Encompass team, who will inform the DSL the following morning.
+This ensures that the school has up to date safeguarding information about the child. - 17.4 All staff are aware of the impact domestic violence can have on a child.
 If any of our staff are concerned that a child has witnessed domestic abuse, they will report their concerns immediately to the DSL.

-16 Honour-Based abuse (HBA)
+18 Honour-Based abuse (HBA)

-- 16.1 So-called 'honour-based' abuse encompasses actions taken to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing. - 16.2 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
-Our staff are aware of this dynamic and additional risk factors and we take them into consideration when deciding what safeguarding action to take. - 16.3 If staff are concerned that a child may be at risk of HBA or who has suffered from HBA, they should speak to the designated safeguarding lead immediately.
+- 18.1 So-called 'honour-based' abuse encompasses actions taken to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing. - 18.2 Abuse committed in the context of preserving 'honour' often involves a wider network of family or community pressure and can include multiple perpetrators.
+Our staff are aware of this dynamic and additional risk factors and we take them into consideration when deciding what safeguarding action to take. - 18.3 If staff are concerned that a child may be at risk of HBA or who has suffered from HBA, they should speak to the designated safeguarding lead immediately.

-16.4 Female Genital Mutilation (FGM)
+18.4 Female Genital Mutilation (FGM)